hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+Having a single color for the entire 30 seconds is not very exciting.
+I wasn;t sure that it would matter that much, but I do think there should be a measure of progress.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+Figuring out whento have the progress light turn on it tricky - should it turn on when the hand intially get under the water or when they touch the soap?
+Initially I though the water but now the soap might be better.

 ## Part C. Prototype the device